Nndoza/AWS-re-start-Program/Database project README.md

 ## Screenshots of Steps Taken

-### Create a Security Group for the RDS DB Instance
+### Task1: Create a Security Group for the RDS DB Instance

 In this task, I created a security group to allow the webserver to access the RDS DB instance.
 The security group will be used when I launch the database instance.

 ![image alt](https://github.com/Nndoza/AWS-re-start-Program/blob/42844ffd0204d9d7b81c0e01c620103fc79ddf24/Project%201%3A%20Database/Task%201.png)

+### Task2: Create a DB subnet Group

 In this task, I created a DB subnet group that is used to tell RDS which subnets can be used for the database.
 Each DB subnet group requires subnets in at least two Availability Zones.

 ![image alt](https://github.com/Nndoza/AWS-re-start-Program/blob/7fe945aa6ac045fc7a7a746a43dd947be04c2eb6/images/task%202.png)

+### Task 3: Create an Amazon RDS DB instance

+In this task, I configured and launched a Multi-AZ Amazon RDS for MySQL database instance.

+### Task 4: Interact with Your Database

+In this task, I opened a web application running on your web server and configured it to use the database.